hashicorp/hil/README.md

 [Otto](https://ottoproject.io), the need for basic interpolations arose again.

-Thus HEL was born.
+Thus HIL was born.
 It is extracted from Terraform, cleaned up, and better tested for general purpose use.

 ## Syntax